Biblink02/WebSDR-Transceiver/README.md

 #### The Signal's Journey: From 10 GHz to Audio

 When a radio amateur transmits on 2.4 GHz to QO-100, the satellite receives it, amplifies it, and retransmits it at 10.489 GHz.
 This 10 GHz signal radiates down to Earth, spreading out over thousands of kilometers.
-By the time it reaches your dish, it's extraordinarily weak—we're talking about power levels around -120 dBm, which is less than a trillionth of a watt.
+By the time it reaches your dish, it's extraordinarily weak-we're talking about power levels around -120 dBm, which is less than a trillionth of a watt.

 **Stage 1: Parabolic Dish Collection (10.489 GHz)**